YoshikiShibata/oak/README.md

 ## **Notes**

 * If source files and test files are located separately, then they must be located under `src` and `test` directories respectively.
+* The encoding of Java source files must be UTF-8.